deanpatel2/deanpatel2.github.io/work.md

 - Designed new data validation software to decipher anomalies in columnar datasets to catch errors at the source
 - Managed deliverables for a team of 6 interns and communicated progress with other teams across the 100+ person company, working with both managers and coders
-- Developed novel multi-columnar noise detection algorithm that identifies anomalies between related values at the row-level
+- Developed a multi-columnar noise detection model that identifies anomalies between related values at the row-level
   - E.g. If a city and zip were both valid in their own right, but did not match semantically (i.e. 02110 and New York City)
+- **Overarching question**: *How can we verify quality of a dataset, using the dataset itself?*

->GlobalIDs gave me a taste of project management along with a deep exposure to solving real world data science problems where scalability is paramount.
+>GlobalIDs gave me a taste of project management along with the opportunity to grapple with PhD-level data science problems where scalability was paramount.

 ---